daos-stack/daos/design/multi_provider/multi-provider-design-doc.md

 - **Control plane** must understand provider-indexed address registration and attach-info exchange.
 - **Agent** must select one provider and return the matching URI set.

-## 5. Implementation Phases

-### Phase 1: Configuration and Address Model

-- Add ordered list support for provider, interface, domain, and port configuration.
-- Add provider-role support to CaRT initialization.
-- Update management storage and control-plane messages to carry multiple URIs per rank.

-### Phase 2: Secondary Ingress and RPC Forwarding

-- Create secondary shim contexts in the engine.
-- Register shim RPC handlers.
-- Preserve the intended destination target across ingress and forwarding.

-### Phase 3: Attach-Info and Agent Selection

-- Extend `GetAttachInfo` to return provider-indexed attach data.
-- Add agent-side provider selection logic.
-- Preserve the one-provider-per-session behavior.

-### Phase 4: Bulk Transfer Support

-- Extend bulk metadata to identify provider type and role.
-- Select the correct transfer context automatically.
-- Validate binding-bulk flows where control and data paths differ.

-## 6. Compatibility and Interoperability
+## 5. Compatibility and Interoperability

-### 6.1 Configuration Compatibility
+### 5.1 Configuration Compatibility

 Existing single-provider deployments should continue to work unchanged.
 A single configured provider is treated as the primary provider.

-### 6.2 Wire Compatibility
+### 5.2 Wire Compatibility

 Any message-layout changes related to multi-URI registration or provider-indexed attach information must be reviewed for compatibility across mixed-version deployments.

-### 6.3 Runtime Compatibility
+### 5.3 Runtime Compatibility

 The initial implementation assumes that all nodes participating in multi-provider mode understand the new configuration and message formats.
 Mixed-version behavior should be validated explicitly rather than assumed.

+### 5.4 Bulk Compatibility

+As described in section 4.9, the multi-proivder implementation requires additional metadata to be transferred along with each bulk handle.
+This breaks backwards compatibility with previous DAOS versions.

-## 7. External Interfaces
+## 6. External Interfaces

-### 7.1 Environment Variables
+### 6.1 Environment Variables

 - `D_PROVIDER`
 - `D_INTERFACE`